-Responding to the theme ‘How will we live together?’ set by Lebanese architect Hashim Sarkis, the 2021 display explores contemporary multiculturalism through three adapted mosque spaces in London, whose stories are told within the setting of a pavilion installation.
+Responding to the theme ‘How will we live together?’ set by Lebanese architect Hashim Sarkis, the 2021 display explored contemporary multiculturalism through three adapted mosque spaces in London, whose stories are told within the setting of a pavilion installation.

-In collaboration with author and architect Shahed Saleem, the pavilion looks at the self-built and often undocumented world of adapted mosques.
-Through 3D architectural reconstructions, photographs, and filmed interviews from artist Julie Marsh, the installation explores the case studies of Old Kent Road mosque, housed in a former pub; the Brick Lane mosque, a former Protestant chapel then Synagogue; and Harrow Central mosque, a purpose-built space that sits next door to the converted semi-detached houses it used to occupy.
+In collaboration with author and architect Shahed Saleem, the pavilion looked at the self-built and often undocumented world of adapted mosques.
+Through 3D architectural reconstructions, photographs, and filmed interviews from artist Julie Marsh, the installation explored the case studies of Old Kent Road mosque, housed in a former pub; the Brick Lane mosque, a former Protestant chapel then Synagogue; and Harrow Central mosque, a purpose-built space that sits next door to the converted semi-detached houses it used to occupy.

 In Britain any group can start a mosque, without appeal or approval from a higher religious authority.
 Most mosques have been created by adapting existing buildings – from houses, shops, cinemas, pubs as well as other former places of worship.
 Often communities actively fundraise to build new mosques on these sites to better meet their community’s needs.

 The first mosque in Britain was created in 1889 by adapting a terraced house in Liverpool, and there are now 1,800 mosques across the country.
 The history of the mosque in Britain is one of cultural dialogue, with different histories merging and presenting new opportunities for our urban fabric to evolve.
 Designed – and in many cases – built by its users, the mosque has given Britain an entirely new form of architecture.